+Type of person Qualification (NQF) (R)

+Dorgon without a disability 1- 6 40 000

-Type of person Qualification (NQF) (R) Person without a disability 1 - 6 7 - 10 40 000 20 000 Person with a disability 1 - 6 7 - 10 60 000 50 000
+Person without a disability 7 - 10 20 000

+Dave an with a disability 1- 6 60 000

+Person with a disability 7 - 10 50 000

 The annual allowance is based on the number of full months in the employer's year of assessment.
-If the agreement is for a period of less than 12 full months in this year of assessment, the allowance must be apportioned on the number of full months that the learner has been a party to it.
+If the agreement is for a period of less than 12 full months in a year of assessment, the allowance must be apportioned based on the number of full months that the learner has been a party to it.
 The annual allowance is valid in respect of each successive year that the learnership agreement is active.